 Original post 7 February: The UK’s Foreign & Commonwealth Office has reminded British residents in Spain that their residence situation currently remains the same as before the referendum.
 The FCO’s page is HERE for general advice on residency requirements.

-I myself am frequently asked about the situation of Brits in Tenerife now that the UK “has left the EU”, but the wording really should be “now that the UK has voted to leave the EU”.
+I myself am frequently asked about the situation of Brits in Tenerife now that the UK “has left the EU”, but the UK has not left the EU yet, just voted to do so.
 As of this moment, and until two years after article 50 has been triggered, the UK is still in the EU.
 The decision reached in the referendum is currently being taken through Parliament, and it seems that Theresa May intends to trigger Article 50 (a power that Parliament has now given her) by 9 March, which would then become the starting point of the two year negotiating period.

 In the meantime, there is no additional requirement for a work permit or additional documentation, nor anything else to enable British nationals to continue living and working in Spain.
 The current requirements HERE remain valid until further notice.